Smolations/more-dash-docsets/README.md

 Greetings, [Dash](http://kapeli.com) enthusiasts!
 I found myself excited about Dash and the prospect of creating my own docsets, so I set out to create a loose framework to do just that.
 I didn't build it for anyone but myself, but if you'd like to use it, feel free.
 In case I forget some time down the line, and I guess for anyone interested, I shall spend some time explaining how I've gone about creating my docsets.
 For this project, I chose Ruby (1.8.7).

+For a complete list of the docsets I have already generated, take a look in the [docsets folder](https://github.com/Smolations/more-dash-docsets/tree/master/docsets).

 ### Requirements